Paris in January 2023 – Quick Guide by a Local

 This is definitely the perfect time to review your wardrobe, perhaps with a Parisian touch.

-This year, the winter sales will start on 11 January 2023.
+This year, the winter sales will start on 10 January 2024 at 8 am and will last until February.

 LE FESTIVAL DU MERVEILLEUX (FESTIVAL OF WONDER)